Beyond-Finance/feature_map/readme/getting-started/feature-definition.md

 # What is a Feature?

-The set of features that compose your application must be defined before they can be used in assignment.
-We think of a "feature" of an application as a way to decompose its overall function into discrete, coherent units.
-Our formal, working definition is as follows:
+The set of features that compose your application must be defined before they can be used in assignments.
+The features of an application decompose its overall function into discrete, coherent units.
+This gem defines a "feature" as follows:

 > A feature is an internal component of the system that performs a well defined and relatively isolated set of responsibilities.